-Katy Spring can assist customers in determining the torque required by a torsion spring.
+Katy Spring can assist customers in determining the torque required.

 - A spring index (inside diameter divided by wire diameter) between 4 and 14 is best, because larger ratios require more tolerance and are more expensive and difficult to manufacture.
 Ratios under 3 do not give accurate results determined by design formulas and cannot often be coiled on automatic machines.